tjd1234/cmpt225fall2023/assignments/a5/README.md

 ### Deductions

-- at least **-5 marks** for any memory leaks, or other errors, reported by `valgrind`.
+- **-5 marks** for any memory leaks, or other errors, reported by `valgrind`.
-- at least **-1 mark** if your file has an incorrect name, or you submit it in the incorrect format, etc.
-- up to **-3 marks** if you do not include your full name, email, and SFU ID in the header of your file.
+- Up to **-3 marks** if you do *not* include your full name, email, and SFU ID in the header of your file.
+- **-1 mark** if the name of your submitted file is incorrect.
-- **a score of 0** if you do any of the following:
+- **A score of 0** if one or more of the following are true:
-  - change `Node` in ways that are not allowed, if you modify anything in `Wordlist_base`, or if you use a vector, array, or any other data structure other than an AVL tree;
+  - Your code *doesn't* compile with the given makefile.
+  - You have changed the `Node` `struct` in any way, or you've changed how `Wordlist` inherits from `Wordlist_base`.
-  - don't include the "statement of originality, or its modified in any way;
+  - You *don't* include the "Statement of Originality", or it is modified in any way.
+  - You use code from some other source (e.g. the web, the textbook, ChatGPT, a friend, a teacher, a TA...) *without* citing the source.
-  - submit a "wrong" non-working file, and then *after the due date* submit the "right" file.
+  - You submit a "wrong" non-working file, and then *after the due date* submit the "right" file.
 If you can provide evidence that you finished the assignment on time, then it may be marked.

+There may be other deductions, depending upon the circumstances.

 ## Differences from Assignment 1

 You can think of the AVL tree as storing the words in alphabetical order.
-So, the tie-breaking rule for the `most_frequent()` is to return the word that comes first alphabetically.
+So, the tie-breaking rule for the `most_frequent()` method means that if two, or more, words tie for the most frequent, then the one with the word that comes first alphabetically is returned.

-Also, the `is_sorted()` method should return `true` if the AVL tree is a BST (binary search tree), and `false` otherwise.
-In a working version of this assignment it should always return `true`: if ever your AVL tree is not a BST, then you have a serious problem!
+Also, the `is_sorted()` method could just return `true`, since an AVL tree is a BST, and BSTs always store items in order.
+However, we recommend that your `is_sorted()` actually go through the tree and check that it's a BST, ie. verify that all the words are in order.
+Calling this before/after every change to your tree can help with debugging.